lorikayman/RebisTheory/rebis_theory.md

 ##### Pre-Cradle Scenario

-A variation of this proposal, one mentioned earlier, that explains gunslingers' nature, but also explains presence of undead and fiends is the pre-Cradle scenario, wherein gunslingers are from a planet, which was used to build Cradle, one where Almire would fall.
+A variation of this proposal that explains gunslingers' nature, but also explains presence of undead and fiends - is the pre-Cradle scenario, wherein gunslingers are from a planet, which was used to build Cradle, and the one, [where the kingdom of Almire would fall](#chapter-vii-kingdom-of-almire).

-It attributes gunslingers to Isorians but allows for them to encounter Underworld is the case of those Isorians arriving at the same planet where Almire and Raiders would be present, while allowing a room for their transformation to trojans and later involvement with heavenly kingdom.
+_It attributes gunslingers, as separate from gunslinger priests, to Isorians_ but allows for them to encounter Underworld.
+It is the case of those Isorians arriving at the same planet where Almire and Raiders would be present, as civilization, emerging from those first-generation Isorians, while still allowing a room for their transformation to trojans.

-Presence of fiendish technology or magic, such as the [Blackened Shrine](#blackened-shrine-and-magma-deity), would only be fitting, as this would be framed as a continuation of myths, found across Isorian culture even in modern times, yet stemming from Isora.
+Presence of fiendish technology or magic, such as the [Blackened Shrine](#blackened-shrine-and-magma-deity), would only be fitting, as this would be framed as a continuation of myths, found across Isorian culture even in modern times, _originating from Isora_.

 This case would require elaboration on [Sentenza](https://wiki.spiralknights.com/Sentenza), as presence of shadow steel would seal a connection of material realm and Underworld in relation, now, to Isorians.

-If so, [Shadowsun set](https://wiki.spiralknights.com/Shadowsun_slicker) and its usage of Shadow Steel could be explained, which would not seem such if not for Sentenza, attributing it to the Fallen Valkyrian of [Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_fallen).
+If so, [Shadowsun set](https://wiki.spiralknights.com/Shadowsun_slicker) and its usage of Shadow Steel is paired with other shadow-aligned equipment, apart from Sentenza, attributing it to the Fallen Valkyrian of [Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_fallen).
 [Blackhawk](https://wiki.spiralknights.com/Blackhawk) in this context would suggest, that this alignment to shadow was more widespread than it seems (`A shadow-aligned handgun of incredible power, its said to contain the soul of a knight who was only two days from retirement` - [Blackhawk](https://wiki.spiralknights.com/Blackhawk)).

-Apart from Sentenza, there is also the [Deadshot Mantle](https://wiki.spiralknights.com/Deadshot_Mantle) which has shadow defenses, but is not attributed to any evil or fiendish entity, having divine color scheme. _It also has curse resistance_.
+[Deadshot Mantle](https://wiki.spiralknights.com/Deadshot_Mantle) has shadow defenses, but is not attributed to any evil or fiendish entity, having divine color scheme. _It also has curse resistance_.
 Its description, `A poncho for a pale rider with sights set on taking down the bad, ugly, undead denizens of the dark` - we believe, refers both to undead and fiends, making it the set, plausible for pairing with [Gilded Griffin](https://wiki.spiralknights.com/Gilded_Griffin) _alchemy line_: `A beautiful pistol named after a great, noble beast.
 Its golden frame was believed to provide light within the impenetrable darkness of the Underworld` in description, but [Silversix](https://wiki.spiralknights.com/Silversix) in design.

-Accent on sight `... pale rider with sights set on taking down ...` ([Deadshot Mantle](https://wiki.spiralknights.com/Deadshot_Mantle)) can be also related to the avian motif of [Silversix](https://wiki.spiralknights.com/Silversix) and [Argent Peacemaker](https://wiki.spiralknights.com/Argent_Peacemaker).
+Given prior discussion on presence of both motifs to this handgun, this seems to be a transitory point, alluding both to Valkyries and Isorians.

 Apart from the color scheme, Deadshot mantle design is reminiscent of [Divine Mantle](https://wiki.spiralknights.com/Divine_Mantle), with both labeled as mantles, and not ponchos or cloaks.
-At that one more similarity exists between them, of the circular spiral imagery:
+At that, one more similarity exists between them, of the circular spiral imagery:

 - [Divine Mantle](https://wiki.spiralknights.com/File:Divine_Mantle-Equipped.png) has on its front has 2 spiral circles at the bottom of the garb's symbol.
 - [Deadshot Mantle](https://wiki.spiralknights.com/File:Deadshot_Mantle-Equipped.png) has the same as above spiral circles but at the bottom front of the mantle instead of the garb.